servsly/servsly-Showcase/Hosting.md

+### What is servsly
+>Servsly Homebase acts as the control plane, packaging and validating sites before securely deploying them to Servsly Edge Nodes (our VPS delivery layer) via SSH.
+>Edge Nodes >serve content directly from disk, enforcing runtime directives like suspensions or maintenance triggers.

 ### Advanced: Hosting Lifecycle (Validate → Preview → Publish)

 This appendix outlines the high-level pipeline that processes uploaded site bundles: